data-driven-forms/react-forms/README.md

 Run `yarn lint` in root folder to check if the code is correctly formatted.
 You can use `yarn lint --fix` to automatically correct issues.
 ### Write tests

 All new code should be properly tested.
 Run `yarn test` in root folder to test all files.
 Check codecoverage report to see uncovered lines of code.
-We are using [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/enzyme/).
+We are using [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

 ### Documentation update